Why a healthy breakfast is important

 A healthy breakfast can help children perform better at school.

-Breakfast eaters also tend to:
+Children who eat breakfast also tend to:

 - have better school attendance than those who regularly skip breakfast